All Episodes

 They're doing this in a number of states.

-Local authorities, local law enforcement, is allowed to ask if you're illegal or not after being stopped on another violation.
+Local authorities, local law enforcement is allowed to ask if you're illegal or not after being stopped on another violation.

 And we have a couple of soundbites.

-Commerce is when uh there's a substantial effect on the on the different states on commerce.
+First question, this whole idea of the Commerce Clause, Commerce is when there's a substantial effect on the different states on commerce.

 And what the judge said is that requiring a mandate is not an economic transaction.

-She's talking about the judge Henry Hudson who said the suit against Obamacare in Virginia can go forward on the basis that the government cannot mandate that anybody buy anything based on commerce clause.
+Now she's talking about the judge Henry Hudson who said the suit against Obamacare in Virginia can go forward on the basis that the government cannot mandate that anybody buy anything based on commerce clause.

 And we have the power to levy taxes.